iclr-blogposts/2024/_posts/2024-05-07-llm-decoding-methods.md

 Instead of argmax-ing the posterior probability distribution, what if we sample from it?
 That should help with the repetition and degeneracy issues we saw, since the randomness helps bump us out of local optima so we don't get stuck in infinitely repeating loops.
 Then again, too much randomness can make the generation…well, random.
 This is exactly what we see with naive sampling methods.

 Why does this happen?
 Surely our probability mass is mostly concentrated on a few reasonable tokens, assuming the model is good?
-The problem is **the unreliable tail** <d-cite key="holtzman2020curious"></d-cite>, i.e. the very long tail of the probability distribution.
+The problem is **the unreliable tail** <d-cite key="holtzman2020curious"></d-cite>, i.e. the tokens in the very long tail of the probability distribution.
 Individually, they hold negligible probability mass, but collectively, they are overrepresented.
 A naive sampling decoding method will sample from this tail more often than it should.
-And as with all token-by-token decoding methods, mistakes also compound; once an irrelevant token is sampled, the generation is more likely to continue going off the rails.
+And as with all token-by-token decoding methods, mistakes compound; once an irrelevant token is sampled, the generation is more likely to continue going off the rails.

 ## Temperature